HemaKavuri/Chicago_Taxi_Trips/EDA/Readme.md

 ### Feature Selection
 *  Our main goal is to predict payment method before a trip is created, so we will consider only our target variable 'Payment Type'.
-*   We found some null values in census . so i will drop the columns.
+*   We found some null values in census .
+So i will drop the columns.
-* pickup and drop of area is easier to analize instead of latitude and longitude so i am dropping thoes columns also.
+* Pickup and drop of area is easier to analyze instead of latitude and longitude so i am dropping thoes columns also.

 ### Results
 ![image](https://user-images.githubusercontent.com/92277491/167513071-091639be-bd8a-4eaf-a8ef-b8a85905927d.png)